Drake Bell: Childhood assault and health problems

 In 2024, Bell revealed that dialogue coach Brian Peck (of no relation to Josh Peck) repeatedly sexually assaulted him when he was 15, during the period after filming of the last season of The Amanda Show and before filming the first season for Drake & Josh.
-Peck was arrested on August 19, 2003, later being convicted of lewd conduct with a minor.
+Peck was arrested on August 19, 2003, on 11 counts of child sexual abuse, later taking a plea deal in 2004 and being convicted of oral copulation with a minor under 16 as well as a charge of performing lewd acts with a 14- or 15-year-old.
+Peck was sentenced to 16 months in prison and was required to register as a sex offender for life.
 Because of his age, Bell's identity as the victim was not publicly revealed in the court records.
 Bell first revealed his identity and shared his experience in the 2024 documentary Quiet on Set: The Dark Side of Kids TV.
+According to the creators of the documentary, a number of high-profile Hollywood stars submitted character references in support of Brian Peck.
+These 41 letters, which remained under seal for years following his 2004 sentencing, included testimonials from several famous actors, notably James Marsden, X-Men producer Tom DeSanto, Taran Killam, Alan Thicke, Joanna Kerns, Kimmy Robertson and more.
 On The Sarah Fraser Show podcast on March 22, 2024, Bell revealed that he went to rehab after his interview for the documentary.

+In April 2023, Bell was reported "missing and endangered" by the Daytona Beach Police Department in Florida.
+He was found safe a few hours after the public alert was issued.
+It was later reported that the "endangered" status was triggered after Bell's brother contacted police, alleging Bell had sent suicidal text messages.
+Deputies of the Daytona Beach Police said they "took action" to ensure Bell received a mental health evaluation.

 On December 29, 2005, Bell, then 19 years old, and a friend of his were driving from Malibu to Los Angeles when, while stopped at a red light on California State Route 1, the two were struck by an oncoming vehicle.
-Though Bell's passenger suffered only bruises, Bell suffered more severe injuries, including a cervical fracture of his neck vertebrae, a broken jaw, the loss of seven teeth, and deep facial lacerations.
+Though Bell's passenger suffered only bruises, Bell suffered more severe injuries, including a cervical fracture of his neck vertebrae, a broken jaw at three places, the loss of several teeth, and deep facial lacerations.
 As part of his recovery, Bell required more than 70 facial stitches, had to have his jaw wired shut for two months, and underwent surgery on his chin and mouth.